rolfedh/swarm/docs/reference/manage.md

 > Warning: The Docker Hub Hosted Discovery Service is not recommended for production use.
 It’s intended to be used for testing/development.
 See the discovery backends for production use.

 * `ip1`, `ip2`, `ip3` are each the IP address and port numbers of a discovery backend node.
-* `path` is an optional value that specifies the path of a directory on the discovery backend that separates one key-value store from another.
+* `path` (optional) specifies a path to a key-value store on the discovery backend.
+For example, to maintain multiple distinct key-value stores on one backend, use separate paths for each one.
 * `path/to/file` is the path to a file that contains a static list of the Swarm managers and nodes that are members the cluster.
 * `iprange` is a range of IP addresses followed by a port number